jonacruz89/SAWARATSUKI.ServiceLogos/README.md

 # For officials of each service

-Please contact [Direct message from SAWATSUKI](https://x.com/sawaratsuki1004) to request logo removal We will remove it immediately.
+Please send a [Direct message to SAWATSUKI](https://x.com/sawaratsuki1004) to request a logo removal.
+We will remove it immediately.
-If you would like to sell your product officially, please contact [Direct message from SAWATSUKI](https://x.com/sawaratsuki1004) in the same way!
+If you would like to sell your product officially, please send a [Direct message to SAWATSUKI](https://x.com/sawaratsuki1004) in the same way!

 # Tools used for designing
 - Photoshop / Illustrator